Skip to main content

 Digital technology to support your learning

-You will be taught by clinicians and academics in new facilities which include ‘smart’ classrooms, video-enabled clinical communication suites and simulated hospital wards.
-You will benefit from the use of interactive life-like manikins, to hone your clinical and teamwork skills on campus and in the simulation suite of the medical school’s nearest NHS clinical partner, Hillingdon Hospital.
+You will be taught by clinicians and academics in modern facilities which include ‘smart’ classrooms, video-enabled clinical communication suites and simulated hospital wards.
+You will benefit from the use of interactive manikins, to hone your clinical and teamwork skills on campus.

 Bringing depth, efficiency and flexibility to your learning